SteveRidout/banana-split/README.md

 The data for all these users is stored in MongoDB so changing this behavior is possible after gathering the data.
 The behavior above is based on my intuition and needs and if you'd like it to be different please let me know and I can add an option.

-## Filtering users based on IP address

-You can exclude certain events and participants based on their IP address - e.g.

-## WARNING: Scaling for large websites
+### WARNING: Scaling for large websites

-WARNING: As the number of participants and events increases, calls to getResult() will become slower and use more memory.
+As the number of participants and events increases, calls to getResult() will become slower and use more memory.
+It would make sense to calculate this incrementally instead of re-calculating it from scratch each time.

-## Further documentation

-There's no detailed documentation yet.
-Please refer to the [unit tests](https://github.com/SteveRidout/banana-split/tree/master/test) and the [rest of the source code](https://github.com/SteveRidout/banana-split/tree/master/lib) for more details.

 ## State of development